erelsgl/limdu/README.md

 There are several classes and methods that work for all classifiers:

-* BinaryClassifierSet - takes a binary classifier class (one of the supported classifiers, above), and uses it to create a set of binary classifiers - one per class.
+* classifiers.BinaryClassifierSet - takes a binary classifier class (one of the supported classifiers, above), and uses it to create a set of binary classifiers - one per class.
 This set can return zero or more classes per instance (Note: this is different than multi-class ciassifier, that returns a single class per instance).
-* EnhancedClassifier - can add custom feature extractors and feature lookup-tables to any supported classifie.
+* classifiers.EnhancedClassifier - can add custom feature extractors and feature lookup-tables to any supported classifier.
-*
+* utils.trainAndTest - a function for training and testing a classifier.
+Can be used for cross-validation.